SCServices/honestpup/honestpup-masterplan.md

 # HonestPup Master Plan
+*The Complete Project Brief and Source of Truth*

 ## Executive Summary

 HonestPup is a transparent, ethical puppy marketplace that connects verified breeders with families across the United States.
 Unlike traditional puppy marketplaces that hide fees, delay payments, and obscure breeder information, HonestPup operates on principles of honesty, fairness, and transparency.

+This document serves as the central source of truth for all development work.
+Before starting any coding task, developers and AI agents must read this masterplan to understand the complete business context, technical requirements, and implementation priorities.

 ### Core Value Propositions

 1. **For Buyers**: Transparent all-in pricing, verified ethical breeders, 7-10 day delivery with tracking, and flexible payment options
 2. **For Breeders**: Fast payments (20% on sale, remainder on delivery), zero listing fees, easy inventory management, and professional support
 3. **For the Industry**: Elimination of puppy mills, ethical breeding standards, and a trust-first marketplace

+### Project Documentation Structure

+This masterplan references and coordinates with these essential documents:
+- **Technical Architecture**: `honestpup-database-schema.md` - Complete database design and RLS policies
+- **User Experience**: `honestpup-app-flow.md` - Detailed user journeys and page specifications
+- **Visual Design**: `honestpup-design-guidelines.md` - Brand colors, components, and UI patterns
+- **Development Plan**: `honestpup-implementation-plan.md` - Sprint planning and development phases
+- **AI Development**: `honestpup-prompting-guide.md` - Templates and best practices for AI-assisted coding
+- **Formal Specifications**: `.kiro/specs/honestpup-platform/` - Requirements, design, and implementation tasks

 ## Business Model